Easily enhance your company’s capital-raising potential

-Share capital represents the portion of a company’s capital raised through the issuance of shares.
-A company can issue shares only up to the limit of its authorized capital, as specified in the Capital Clause of its Memorandum of Association (MoA).
+Share capital represents the part of a company’s capital raised through the issuance of shares.
+A company can issue shares only up to the limit of its authorized capital, as outlined in the Capital Clause of its Memorandum of Association (MoA).

-To increase its capital-raising capacity, a company must first increase its authorized capital.
-This can be done at any time after incorporation by paying the required stamp duty and additional fees.
-The process involves conducting Board and Shareholders’ meetings to approve the change, followed by filing an application with the Ministry of Corporate Affairs (MCA) to amend the Capital Clause accordingly.
+To boost its fundraising capacity, a company needs to increase its authorized capital.
+This can be done anytime after incorporation by paying the required stamp duty and additional fees.
+The process includes conducting Board and Shareholders’ meetings to approve the change, followed by submitting an application to the Ministry of Corporate Affairs (MCA) to amend the Capital Clause in the MoA.

 DSC of one of authorised director to be provided